openMVG/openMVG/docs/sphinx/rst/openMVG_Samples/openMVG_Samples.rst

 kvld_filter
 --------------------
 Show how:
-  - filter putative matches with the K-VLD filter.
+  - filter putative matches with the K-VLD filter [KVLD12]_.

 exifParsing
 --------------------